Ronnie Burns (singer): Meeting with Barry Gibb

 Burns went to England to visit his friend Barry Gibb.
 Gibb, with his male assistant, picked up Burns at the airport.
 Burns recalled, "Barry always impressed me.
 I'm into fashion, I like nice clothes, and Barry looked sensational at the airport.
 Beautiful high collared white shirt".

-On Burns' arrival at Gibb's flat, he gave his host a gift replica gun, as Burns was aware of his fondness for them.
+On Burns's arrival at Gibb's flat, he gave his host a gift replica gun, as Burns was aware of his fondness for them.
 Gibb then took his guest downstairs to show him his gun collection.
-Handing Burns a German Luger pistol, Gibb uttered the words, "Careful, it has a hair trig...".
+Handing Burns a German Luger pistol, Gibb uttered the words, "Careful, it has a hair trig—".
 Before Gibb could finish what he was saying, the gun went off and its bullet parted his hair, missing his head by millimetres.
 According to Burns, "Barry just went white".

 Burns later returned to his home in Australia with a demo version of Gibb's song "One Bad Thing" in his suitcase.

 Personal life

-Burns married Maggie Stewart – a dancer he met on Kommotion, they had a daughter Lauren Burns on 8 June 1974 and a son Michael seven years later.
+Burns married Maggie Stewart, a dancer he met on Kommotion.
+They had a daughter, Lauren Burns, on 8 June 1974 and a son Michael seven years later.
 Lauren is a Taekwondo competitor and won a gold medal at the 2000 Olympics in Sydney.

-The Burns live in Tasmania – he tours on the motivational speaking circuit.
+The Burns family lives in Tasmania.
+He tours on the motivational speaking circuit.
 In 1998, the couple founded Appin Hall Children's Foundation, a refuge for orphans of war and children with chronic illness.

 Ronnie and Maggie appeared on the cover of the 2012/13 Burnie White and Yellow Pages under the theme 'A Helping Hand, The Aussie Way'.
 The pair are photographed at Appin Hall and were selected for their work with children through the establishment of Appin Hall Children's Foundation.
 On 10 June 2013 Burns was awarded a Member of the Order of Australia with the citation "For significant service to the community, particularly to children recovering from illness and trauma, and to the entertainment industry".